mabasic/mariobasic-n7/README.md

 ## Future improvements

 In the future I plan on adding missing tests and replacing Javascript with something else.
 Initially, I have started with simple tests for pages and partials, but then I got busy with implementing features and finishing the website, so the tests fell behind.

+**Update 27.04.2021 F#/Fable**

+I've rewritten Javascript with F#/Fable.
+After reading about F# and F#/Fable, comparing it with Rescript and Elm, and trying to find a project to experiment with it I have decided to use Fable and write Javascript with F#.
+My goal was to go all in and not write a single line of javascript. **It is all F# now 100%.** The code that I wrote follows the same structure as the JS code as much as possible.
+This was my plan so that it is easier for me to view differences.
+Parts of code could have been written better if I did not follow the code structure from JS as much.

+Since I was/am new to the language I had to figure out a lot of stuff including the tooling, the ecosystem, the syntax, the libraries.
+The documentation for Fable could be better.
+There are so many options for everything.
+I had to find a React library, a JSON library and figure out how to do HTTP requests.
+There were times where I almost gave up on the F#/Fable rewrite.

+For archive purposes I've kept the original JS files in the source code so that I can compare the syntax and code in the future.

+## F# "review"

+Originally I have wanted my first F# project to be a backend project, like a simple API or something, but since I wanted to replace Javascript with something I gave F# a chance.
+I do not regret it.
+The language is very beautiful.
+It's syntax is similar to LISP at times.
+It's immutable but can be mutable, it's functional but can be object oriented, it's strongly typed but most of the times it feels like a dynamic language because of type inference, it's what almost every new language these days wants to be, but is actually around 10 years old.
+A gem.
+Writing F# is fun and different than writing JS.
+Most of the time I was in my code editor, "adjusting" types and making the compiler happy.
+I would open the browser just to verify that it works after evertyhing compiles.
+When in case of JS I would write a line of code and then refresh the page in the browser to make sure that it runs or that I gave the correct parameter to a function etc. Maybe this is why Typescript is so loved these days.

 ## TODO